NPR Music's 36 Favorite Songs of 2022 (So Far)

 Pigeon Pit, "Milk Crates"

 On the first day of 2022, this song found me.
-Sure, folk-punk nostalgia spoke to a younger version of me, but Pigeon Pit's "Milk Crates" — with its train-chuggin' rhythm, fiddle scrawl and rowdy gang vocals — hits hardest when I push past what isn't and wonder about a "world worth living in" and how to make one. —Lars Gotrich
+Sure, folk-punk nostalgia spoke to a younger version of me, but Pigeon Pit's "Milk Crates" — with its train-chuggin' rhythm, fiddle scrawl and rowdy gang vocals — hits hardest when I stop wondering about a "world worth living in" and just make make one instead. —Lars Gotrich

 Princess Nokia, "No Effort"